-As a colostomy patient, you will experience a few challenging situations that are best described as minor mishaps.
+As a colostomy patient, you will experience a few stoma problems that are best described as minor mishaps.
 What are they, when do they occur, and how can you overcome them or keep them to the barest minimum?
 Find out in this article.

 TPN stands for total parenteral nutrition, and it is used when the body cannot get nutrition from foods because the food doesn't get absorbed in the body.
 Some people get TPN for extended periods—or even for a lifetime.

-If you are living with a colostomy, bags ballooning out, caused by gas build up, is one of the most common problems you’ll encounter.
+If you are living with a colostomy, bags ballooning out (caused by gas build-up) is one of the most common problems.
 How can you avoid this?
 If it happens to you often, what are the possible ways to reduce its occurrence?
 Find out how I coped with my ostomy bags ballooning issues.

 Some colostomy patients wonder if they can travel with an ostomy without having unpleasant occurrences but having an ostomy shouldn't stop you from travelling long distance.
 Find out how you can travel without worry, how to prepare, and why you don't need to cancel a holiday because of your ostomy.